eriktuck/ei-dev/docs/maintenance/tips-and-tricks.md

 See [documentation](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) for more.

+##### PyMdown

+A ton of functionality in this [package of extensions](https://squidfunk.github.io/mkdocs-material/extensions/pymdown/), including highlighting text, inline  editing, math equations, and task lists (though not interactive task lists).

 #### Interactive Visualizations

 Maps, dashboards, and other interactive visualizations should be passed in using the iframe.
 See Plotly guidance [here]( https://plot.ly/python/embedding-plotly-graphs-in-HTML).